 Government is not manned by angels, and constraining its actions is as necessary as it ever was, if not more so.
 Banning cash would do the opposite, which is the broad reason why it is a bad idea.
 In their ivory towers, policy makers and their economic advisers sometimes forget that efficiency is what individuals want.
 Indeed, it is often in the policy makers’ own interest to forget it.
 Contrary to the prohibitionist temptation, the default option should not be to intervene, but to leave people free to strike their own bargains in free markets.

 1. Kenneth S. Rogoff, “The Sinister Side of Cash,”Wall Street Journal, August 25, 2016.
-This piece was a preview of Rogoff’s just published book The Curse of Cash(Princeton University Press, 2016).
+This In plural, it is commonly used as synonym for units of banknotes and coins.
+More was a preview of Rogoff’s just published book The Curse of Cash(Princeton University Press, 2016).
 I much rely on Rogoff’s case against cash, which is as well-argued as it can be.